PPRP logo

 4. Quality Improvement for Prehospital Providers (NY)

-This guide describes the basics of quality improvement science, followed by a step-by-step plan for choosing and implementing a project in your agency.
+A definitive guide to learning the basics of prehospital quality improvement.
+Describes the basics of quality improvement science, followed by a step-by-step plan for choosing and implementing a project in your agency.
 The intended audience is EMS providers and EMS medical directors.

 This site is hosted by the EMSC Program.